xiaogaogaoxiao/Pruning/README.md

 NN is the DAG Network trained, which is read only.

-Pruning_Location is the location that you want to prune the weight.
+Pruning_Location is the location that you want to prune the weigh and the type is cell.